Plan 1 loans: What happens if I have more than one job?

 If you have more than one employment and work for different employers, your Plan 1 student loan deductions are calculated separately on each one.
 Again, this follows a similar principle to National Insurance contributions (NIC), which are usually calculated on a job-by-job basis.

 Example – Katrina

 Katrina has an income-based Plan 1 student loan.
-When she graduated, she could not find a full-time job so took on part-time work with Company A, earning £13,500 a year.
+She works part-time at Company A, earning £13,500 a year.
 As she is not earning above the threshold, she does not have to make loan repayments.

-However, if Katrina were required by HMRC to fill in a tax return, both employments would be combined in the overall student loan repayment calculation and she would then have to make repayments based upon her total earnings of £19,500.
-There is more on Self Assessment later in this section
+However, if Katrina were required by HMRC to fill in a tax return, both employments would be combined in the overall student loan repayment calculation and she would then have to make repayments based upon her total earnings of £20,500.
+There is more on Self Assessment later in this section.